Sleep Apnea Treatments

-If you have any questions regarding Sleep Apnea, or how Dr. Edward Kozlovsky, Dr. Joseph Miele and Dr. Marisa Dailey can help, please call us at our office in Middletown, NJ Middletown Oral Surgery Associates Phone Number 732-671-5822 for information or an appointment.
+If you have any questions regarding Sleep Apnea, or how Dr. Edward Kozlovsky, Dr. Joseph Miele, Dr. Marisa Dailey and Dr. Ryan Richards can help, please call us at our office in Middletown, NJ Middletown Oral Surgery Associates Phone Number 732-671-5822 for information or an appointment.

 People with Obstructive Sleep Apnea (OSA) have disrupted sleep and low blood oxygen levels.
 When obstructive sleep apnea occurs, the tongue is sucked against the back of the throat.
 This blocks the upper airway and airflow stops.
 When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again, usually with a loud gasp.